 - To use, apply a few drops to your palm just before going to bed and massage them into clean nails and cuticles every night.

 Related Content: Rosehip Seed Oil for Hyperpigmentation and Acne Scars

 Camellia Oil Body Butter

 Include camellia oil in your body butter recipe for smooth and moisturized skin.
-Also prevents cracking of heels and dry skin the knees and elbows.
+Also prevents cracking of heels and dry skin on the knees and elbows.

-To choose the best butter for your body butter base, browse the natural butter for hair and skin archives for benefits, best uses and recipes.
+To choose the best butter for your body butter base, browse the natural butter for hair and skin archives for benefits, best uses, and recipes.

 - Benefits of Kokum Butter for the Skin

 - Murumuru Butter for Curly Hair Care: Benefits, Uses, and the Best Brand